 All the Cathedrals we have visited have invited the Choir back for return visits, Cathedrals we are hoping to visit in the future include Ely and Chichester.

 Children are actively encouraged to join the choir.
-The choir provides an increasingly rare opportunity for children to regularly perform music to a high standard and learn a wide range of musical skills, including participating in training courses organised by the Royal School of Church Music.
+The choir provides an increasingly rare opportunity for children to regularly perform music to a high standard and learn a wide range of musical skills.

 On first joining the choir choristers are expected to attend a rehearsal once a week and three or four Sunday services each month.
 After this period of basic training choristers are invited to join the full choir, and are acknowledged as members in a special blessing at one of the main Sunday services.
 As full choristers they are encouraged to attend the full choir practice on Thursdays and weekly Sunday services.
 However in the modern world it is recognised that a weekly attendance at such is not always possible, and the Music Director will make arrangements where possible for children to remain junior choristers with a reduced time commitment.